rkhan4/hello-world/README.md

 This is a practice to use GitHub

-This is a titorial to learn about how to use GitHub version control in development class
+This is a titorial to learn about how to use GitHub version control in development class.